 The state of Oregon offers different types of soil and diverse landscapes providing an ideal environment for several types of livestock farming.
 The famous livestock items produced are dairy products, eggs, and poultry.

 Are you a social media person?
-Well, there are companies that need avid social media users to manage their accounts remotely.
+Well, some companies need avid social media users to manage their accounts remotely.
 As a social media manager, you are supposed to manage the company’s Facebook, Twitter, or Pinterest and you will be paid to put your expertise to work.
 Find jobs on sites like UpWork, Flexjobs, or CareerBuilder.

 Are you good at your studies?
 If yes, you can start teaching students and make good money.
-There are freelance teachers who make more than $100 an hour with a year of experience.
+Some freelance teachers make more than $100 an hour with a year of experience.
 You can start to offer tutoring services in your locality or even teach online.

 Oregon is the largest hazelnut producer in the United States producing around 95 percent of the domestic hazelnuts.
 You can start to produce and export hazelnuts to different states and countries.